 When looking at both groups’ changes in lean muscle mass that occurred from the weight loss challenge, it’s hard not to turn to resistance training for long term weight loss, weight management, and weight loss plateau prevention.

 While cardio wins the battle in terms of calorie burn and weight loss, the study shows how cardiovascular training causes loss in lean muscle mass (-0.22lbs) when strength training shows a 2.4 lb gain in lean muscle mass.

 While it may not sound alarming, it is.

-It's because loss in lean muscle means saggy skins, flabby butt, loose stomach and eventual weight loss plateau even after your initial successful weight loss.
+It’s because the loss in lean muscle means saggy skins, flabby butt, loose stomach, and eventual weight loss plateau even after your initial successful weight loss.